 And that's just off the top of my head.
 I could easily have listed a couple of hundred more and there are plenty of omissions that gnaw at my conscience.
 I like movies.

 (Oddly, two of the latest additions, The Tree of Life and Boyhood are both long-gestating labors of love about kids growing up in Texas.
 Who knew that's what I'd respond to; I've never even BEEN to Texas, thank god.
-The Tree of Life I saw ten times in the theatre.
+The Tree of Life I saw ten times in the theatre in the theatre when it first came out and another time in a special screening a few years later.
 Seriously.
 No joke.
 You should date me just for that.
 It got to me.
 Even the way pretentious bits wrecked my whole damn face.
 I'm pretty sure that's more than I've ever seen anything in the theatre; the only competition is Lawrence of Arabia.
 And I acquired the DVD - though it really should be seen BIG.
 If you haven't seen it, wanna see it?)

 SHOWS - I take it this is TV shows?
 Or do they want to know that, yes, I really do like On the Town?
 I don't want to come off all snobby but I go months and months without turning on my TV.
 Which is probably a good thing since it's damn close to thirty years old - I remember watching the Twins beat the Cardinals in the World Series on it (extra points if you know when THAT was, off the top of your head) - and barely works.
 That said, I have Netflix and Amazon Prime so I'll watch some of those neo-Golden Age shows everyone is talking about.
 Really enjoyed Battlestar Galactica.

 MUSIC - I listen to everything from shape notes to twelve tone rows, Mozart to Mingus, the Missa Solemnis to murder ballads.
 "Surfin' Bird" used to be my theme song, the Grateful Dead was the soundtrack of my childhood, I got punked by Throbbing Gristle and loved it (Genesis used to be a neighbor), and was thrilled to find squawky avant-garde music in my neighborhood.
 But it’s opera that really gets me going, especially the music dramas of the wonderful-horrible Richard Wagner.
-Der Ring des Nibelungen is the only work of art that’s ever gotten my hairy ass on an airplane.
-And I'm about to cross an ocean for it!
 For Tristan und Isolde I endured two thirteen hour bus trips in three days and Toronto in February.
+Der Ring des Nibelungen is the only work of art that’s ever gotten my hairy ass on an airplane - twice.
+Once halfway across a continent, the other all the way across an ocean.
+Across.
+An.
+OCEAN.
+And if I can, I'll do it again.
 Yeah - that kind of crazy.

 FOOD - I like food, sure, and though I've been biking around the City the last few months looking for the perfect doughnut (the best I've found so far is the Peter Pan bakery in Greenpoint), I'm not really a foodie and anything prepared with skill and love and without raisins is good by me.
 Which doesn't mean that I'm not adventurous: I've eaten wasps, puffin, reindeer, stuffed pigeon, and putrified shark.
 One year my Thanksgiving dinner consisted of whale and horse (yes, I'm going to hell) followed by numerous shots of very strong, very green liquor.